torrvision/torrvision.github.io/blog/clip_as_rnn.md

 ---

 ## TL;DR
-We proposed a framework that can segment countless visual concepts without any training endeavor.
+We proposed a framework that can segment countless visual concepts without any training endeavour.
 Our method outperforms not only the training-free counterparts, but also those fine-tuned with millions of additional data samples, and sets new state-of-the-art records for both zero-shot semantic and referring image segmentation tasks.

 <img src="../images/images_for_pub/clip_as_rnn_teaser.png" style="width: 100%" >